osate/osate2-gtse/readme.md

 7. Wait for the runs to complete.
 Depending on model size, analyses selected, and number of runs, this may take a while.
 8. In the window titled `Trade Space Visualizer`, click `Plots`.
 9. Select the type of plot you would like to view.
+    * Note that only Windows users will be able to view 3D plots.